tldr-pages/tldr/pages/common/nload.md

 `nload`

-- View network traffic on a particular interfaces (use the arrow keys to switch interfaces):
+- View network traffic on specific interfaces (use the arrow keys to switch interfaces):

 `nload device {{interface_one}} {{interface_two}}`